LC Pumpkin Assumption Note

-To make the lasagne recipe, spread a clean tablecloth or several clean tea towels on a flat surface near the stove.
+To make the lasagna recipe, spread a clean tablecloth or several clean tea towels on a flat surface near the stove.
 Have ready the uncooked pasta, the béchamel, and the cheeses.
-Place a large bowl filled with ice water near the stove for briefly immersing the cooked lasagne noodles to remove excess starch.
+Place a large bowl filled with ice water near the stove for briefly immersing the cooked lasagna noodles to remove excess starch.

 Heat the oven to 375°F (190°C).
 Lightly butter a 9-by-13-inch baking dish.

 Bring a large pot of water to a rolling boil and salt it generously.
-Carefully drop in 4 or 5 lasagne noodles, taking care not to crowd the pot.
-Boil the pasta for about 1 minute, as fresh pasta cooks quickly and the lasagne noodles should be slightly underdone.
-Use a large skimmer to remove the lasagne noodles from the pot and gently immerse them in the bowl of ice water.
+Carefully drop in 4 or 5 lasagna noodles, taking care not to crowd the pot.
+Boil the pasta for about 1 minute, as fresh pasta cooks quickly and the lasagna noodles should be slightly underdone.
+Use a large skimmer to remove the noodles from the pot and gently immerse them in the bowl of ice water.
 Then use the skimmer to remove the noodles and let them drip before spreading them on the clean tablecloth.
-Continue to cook, cool, and spread out the lasagne noodles until you have cooked and cooled all of them.
+Continue to cook, cool, and spread out the lasagna noodles until you have cooked and cooled all of them.

 Cover the dish with aluminum foil.
-Bake the lasagne for 20 minutes.
+Bake the lasagna for 20 minutes.
 Uncover and bake for an additional 15 to 20 minutes, or until it is bubbling and the top is golden brown.
-Remove the lasagne from the oven and let it sit for 5 to 10 minutes before cutting.
-To serve, cut the lasagne into individual portions, and transfer to shallow rimmed bowls.
+Remove the lasagna from the oven and let it sit for 5 to 10 minutes before cutting.
+To serve, cut into individual portions, and transfer to shallow rimmed bowls.
 Serve immediately.